Cont3mplation/TapeDivider/README.md

 Installation ====

-For Windows, simply download the .exe file and _internal folder, and put them in the same file.
+For Windows, simply download and run the .exe file.
-Then simply double click the .exe.
+No installation required, will run in a command prompt automatically.

 Alternatively .py file can be run directly, by adding your own .env file with spotify developer API codes inside.